Ebbw Vale: Industrialisation and After: a South Wales Geographical Case Study (condensed)

 Settlement pattern and functions (see figure 3): EV is like most S Wales settlements - 19th century, high density, linear/rectangular, not strongly nucleated (grew around production sites, not cross-roads).
 Conventional Urban Models and concepts of CBD and Peak Land Value Intersection hardly apply+, but note MK’s empirical Upland Resource-based Settlement Model.
-Valley-bottom Steelworks site still dominates settlement form.
-1960’s housing estates at Garnlydan/Rassau, Willowtown/Hilltop, Beaufort/Glyncoed.
+Former valley-bottom steelworks site still dominates settlement form.
+1960’s housing estates perched higher up at Garnlydan/Rassau, Willowtown/Hilltop, Beaufort/Glyncoed.

 * means “grey swamp” in Welsh!

 + The prime site at the north end of EV’s High Street is occupied by a derelict 1960s concrete multi-storey car park, which was a listed building so it couldn't be demolished!

 The main streets in Beaufort, Ebbw Vale, Waun lwyd and Cwm consist of low order services (pubs, cheap fast food outlets, betting shops, general stores, charity shops, chapels, hairdressers etc.) randomly interspersed with houses, vacant buildings, and derelict or unused space.
 Few side streets – short cul de sacs > up to next terrace along valley side.
 NB: Only one ‘Hotel’, and no pubs in EV proper – couldn’t compete with subsidised steelworks social facilities.
 Beaufort (popn c 4000) adjoins Brynmawr – highest town in Wales.
-Hilltop adjoins Tredegar.
+Hilltop Estate adjoins Tredegar.

-New Blaenau Gwent Civic Centre and library on reclaimed land along A 4046 N of town, with 2 ary School, Tertiary College (vocational training and retraining), emergency services, and Leisure Centre, also Waun y Pound retail area on road > W to Tredegar.
+New Blaenau Gwent Civic Centre and library on reclaimed land along A 4046 N of town, with secondary school, Tertiary College (vocational training and retraining), emergency services, and Leisure Centre, also Waun y Pound retail area on road leading west to Tredegar.
 Tesco’s Superstore dates from 1990 and has led to further decline of High Street shopping (see footnotes*).
 From 2004 onwards redevelopment of the cleared steelworks site > new Community Education Centre, Environment Campus, and Hospital, and experimental eco-housing project.

 Urban population Beaufort > EV > Cwm peaked at 22,000 in the 1970s.
 Since then increasing numbers have moved out (especially the young), and many of those remaining work outside Borough.